Mystic-Slice/mystic-slice.github.io/content/blogs/dcsr_matrix.md

 This project is the first step in building a fully-featured sparse module for HeAT.
 Furthur development of this project really has the potential to make a significant impact in the field of scientific computing.
 And I am really glad I could make a small contribution in that direction.

 For me personally, this project was fun.
 I learnt a lot about distributed computing, unit testing and software design during the course of this project.
-I also really enjoyed working with the team at HeAT.
+I also really enjoyed working with the team at HeAT, especially Claudia.
 I look forward to seeing the future developments in the HeAT framework, especially, the sparse module.

 ## Resources
 1. HeAT - https://github.com/helmholtz-analytics/heat